AmaralOne/CustomerApi/README.md

 }

 The request return the Token that will be used to authenticate in other requests.
-For  anywhere other request, put in headrs the Key Authorization with the Bearer + Token returned.
+For  anywhere other request, put in Header the Key Authorization with the Bearer + Token returned.

 ## Request of Api Customer: